kevindevos/my_talon_voice/README.md

 # Installation

-Copy these files and folders into the community directory ~/.talon/community
+Copy these files and folders from 'community' into the community directory ~/.talon/community Copy files from 'webspeech_examples' into ~/.talon/webspeech_examples